Charith Asalanka: Domestic career

-Asalanka made his first-class debut in April 2015, in the match to decide who should take the final place in the Premier Trophy in the following season.
+Asalanka made his first-class debut in April 2015 in the match to decide who should take the final place in the Premier Trophy in the following season.
 His team, Galle, batted first and were all out for 31.
 Sri Lanka Air Force Sports Club made 215 in reply.
-In their second innings Galle lost their first wicket in the second over, but Asalanka, batting at number three, hit 114 off 123 balls, and Galle totalled 295.
-Sri Lanka Air Force Sports Club needed 112 to win, but Asalanka took 4 for 34 (Malith de Silva, also making his first class debut, took 6 for 46) to dismiss them for 107, and Galle won by four runs.
+In their second innings, Galle lost their first wicket in the second over, but Asalanka, batting at number three, hit 114 off 123 balls, and Galle totalled 295.
+Sri Lanka Air Force Sports Club needed 112 to win, but Asalanka took 4 for 34 (Malith de Silva, also making his first-class debut, took 6 for 46) to dismiss them for 107, and Galle won by four runs.

 He made his Twenty20 debut for Sinhalese Sports Club in the 2017–18 SLC Twenty20 Tournament on 1 March 2018.

 In April 2018, he was named in Kandy's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Kandy's squad for the 2018 SLC T20 League.
 He was the leading wicket-taker for Kandy in the tournament, with ten dismissals in six matches.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

 In March 2021, he captained Sinhalese Sports Club as they won the 2020–21 SLC Twenty20 Tournament, the first time they had won the tournament since 2005.

-On March 24, 2021, in the Major Clubs Limited Over Tournament, Asalanka scored a brilliant unbeaten century against Police Sports Club: 178 runs from 145 balls, with 16 boundaries and 5 sixes.
+On 24 March 2021, in the Major Clubs Limited Over Tournament, Asalanka scored a brilliant unbeaten century against Police Sports Club: 178 runs from 145 balls, with 16 boundaries and five sixes.
 Sinhalese Sports Club scored 339 runs and won the match by 31 runs.
-On April 1, 2021, again in the Major Clubs Limited Over Tournament, Asalanka scored a match-winning century against Colts Cricket Club: 101 not out from 89 balls while chasing 278 runs, with a productive partnership with Avishka Fernando.
-Sinhalese Sports Club won by 8 wickets with 68 balls remaining.
+On 1 April 2021, again in the Major Clubs Limited Over Tournament, Asalanka scored a match-winning century against Colts Cricket Club: 101 not out from 89 balls while chasing 278 runs, with a productive partnership with Avishka Fernando.
+Sinhalese Sports Club won by eight wickets with 68 balls remaining.

 In August 2021, he was named as the vice-captain of the SLC Greys team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.

-During 4th match of National Super League, while representing team Colombo Asalanka scored 13th List A half century against team Dambulla while chasing 143 runs.
+During the 4th match of the National Super League, while representing team Colombo, Asalanka scored the 13th List A half-century against team Dambulla while chasing 143 runs.
 He also took two wickets while bowling.
-Finally team Colombo won the match by 7 wickets.
+Finally, team Colombo won the match by seven wickets.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.